-Here at Sally's Cottages we love to seek out unusual and lesser known places to visit around the Lake District.
+Here at Sally's Cottages we love to seek out unusual and lesser-known places to visit around the Lake District.
 Here are just a few of our favourites, some of which can be combined with stunning walks too.
 But shh... don't tell anyone!

 1. Claife Viewing Station, Far Sawrey

-Walking: Take a traditional wooden launch from Bowness or Ambleside to the Wray Castle Jetty, then walk the four mile route along the serene western shore of Windermere to Claife Station before being transported back to complete the circuit (see the Walkers Ticket).
-You could also travel across the lake on the Windermere car ferry from Bowness - why not leave the car behind and go on foot?
+Walking: Take a traditional wooden launch from Bowness or Ambleside to the Wray Castle Jetty, then walk the 4-mile route along the serene western shore of Windermere to Claife Station before being transported back to complete the circuit (see the Walkers Ticket).
+You could also travel across the lake on the Windermere car ferry from Bowness - or why not leave the car behind and go on foot?

-View our Cottages in Windermere.
+View our cottages in Windermere.

 2. Holehird Gardens, Windermere

 Holehird's 17 acres of beautiful fellside gardens have fantastic views over Windermere to the Langdale Pikes and beyond, and are the work of around 200 volunteers from the Lakeland Horticultural Society.
-The centre piece has to be the Walled Garden which bursts with colour throughout the season, but there is so much else to explore including pathways through the many different gardens and three national collections, and around the lower tarn.
+The centrepiece has to be the Walled Garden which bursts with colour throughout the season, but there is so much else to explore including pathways through the many different gardens and three national collections, and around the lower tarn.
 You can relax and enjoy the peaceful atmosphere from one of many ornate seats, and there are two picnic benches overlooking the neighbouring fields (toilets available on-site).

 Walking: Why not walk to Holehird from Windermere, via Orrest Head or High Hay Wood (routes available on the website)?
 From Holehird, you can also explore a 45-minute circular walk through Highlands Wood, an ancient semi-natural oak woodland.
 Beatrix Potter stayed at Holehird on one of her family holidays to the Lakes, and although you can't visit the house itself, it can be seen from the garden.

-Take a look at our Cottages in Windermere.
+Take a look at our cottages in Windermere.

 3. Rydal Hall, Rydal, near Ambleside

-Rydal Hall belongs to the Diocese of Carlisle, and welcomes visitors to enjoy its fabulous grounds and gardens.
-The Formal Gardens were designed and built in the early 1900s by the famous Landscape Architect Thomas Mawson and, recently restored, overlook the Rothay Valley with the Fairfield Horseshoe and Nab Scar behind.
+Rydal Hall belongs to the Diocese of Carlisle and welcomes visitors to enjoy its fabulous grounds and gardens.
+The Formal Gardens were designed and built in the early 1900s by the famous landscape architect Thomas Mawson and, recently restored, overlook the Rothay Valley with the Fairfield Horseshoe and Nab Scar behind.
 Don't forget to also explore the lower 'Quiet' Garden, and look out for The Grot.
 Built in 1668, this was one of the country's earliest viewing stations and looks out onto the lower Rydal waterfalls.
 The Old School Room Teashop serves light refreshments in a peaceful spot by the river.

-Walking: Rydal Hall is located on the well-known Coffin Route, a low level walk through the Rydal and Rothay valleys, so called because coffins were once carried from Ambleside to St Oswald's Church in Grasmere.
+Walking: Rydal Hall is located on the well-known Coffin Route, a low-level walk through the Rydal and Rothay valleys, so-called because coffins were once carried from Ambleside to St Oswald's Church in Grasmere.
 It's an ideal stopping place for refreshments and a well-deserved rest.

-View our Cottages in Grasmere and Rydal.
+View our cottages in Grasmere.

 4. Brougham Castle, near Penrith

 Situated next to the picturesque River Eamont, Brougham Castle was founded in the 13th century, and its original great keep and later additions including the 'Tower of League' still survive.
-Brougham is ideal for a family day out with a picnic, and it's fascinating passages and stairways are fun to explore at any age.
+Brougham is ideal for a family day out with a picnic, and its fascinating passages and stairways are fun to explore at any age.
 From the top of the keep, admire the beautiful views across the Eden Valley and look down on the outline of a Roman fort.
-Also look out for the intricate stone carvings which can still be seen in the oratory.
+Also, look out for the intricate stone carvings which can still be seen in the oratory.

 5. Stott Park Bobbin Mill, Finsthwaite

-With plenty of outside space you can bring a picnic and make a day of it.
+With plenty of outside space, you can bring a picnic and make a day of it.
 There are also several places to eat nearby, including Oscar's Café next to the Lakeside Aquarium - with views of the lake and incoming boats - and one of our favourites, Café Ambio by the river at Backbarrow.

 6. Conishead Priory, near Ulverston